gbv/paia/paia.md

     --------------  ------ ---------------------  -------------------------------------------------

 An access token SHOULD NOT be equal to the password of the same user.

+If a PAIA server supports [resetting passwords](#reset) it SHOULD be configured to allow getting access tokens with scope `reset_password` without request parameter `password`.
+In this case the server SHOULD also return tokens for non-existing patrons to avoid proping patron identifiers and/or user names.

 <div class="example">
 Successful login request with passwort grant: